Skip to main content

 Final Verdict

-Synology NAS systems represent mature, feature-rich solutions for businesses seeking comprehensive data management platforms.
-Combining reliable hardware, sophisticated DSM 7.3 software, and an extensive application ecosystem creates genuine value for organizations ready to move beyond basic storage solutions.
+Synology NAS systems represent mature, feature-rich solutions for businesses seeking comprehensive data management.
+DSM 7.4 software and the platform's application ecosystem create genuine value for organizations ready to move beyond basic storage solutions.

-However, the 2026 landscape is more competitive than ever.
-Synology's software remains best-in-class, but hardware stagnation (eight-year-old processors, no NPU, removed 10GbE expansion) creates opportunities for competitors like UGREEN who offer superior specifications at lower prices.
+The 2026 landscape is more competitive than in prior years.
+Synology's software depth remains a genuine differentiator, but its older processors, the lack of a dedicated NPU, and the DS925+'s removed 10GbE option give competitors like UGREEN room to offer stronger specifications at similar or lower prices.

 Key Insight

-The October 2025 drive policy reversal restored third-party drive compatibility after significant user feedback.
-While this addresses cost concerns, the continued use of 2018-era processors and removal of 10GbE expansion options in the DS925+ indicate a shift in Synology's hardware strategy.
-Businesses should evaluate whether DSM's software advantages justify these hardware trade-offs.
+The October 2025 drive policy reversal restored third-party SATA drive compatibility after significant user feedback.
+That addresses the cost concern, but the continued use of 2018-era processors and the removal of 10GbE expansion on the DS925+ reflect Synology's current hardware priorities.
+Businesses should weigh whether DSM's software advantages justify these trade-offs — and note that the DS1525+ restores a modular 10GbE option for teams that need it.

 Bottom Line Recommendation

-Choose Synology if your business values software maturity, ecosystem stability, and proven reliability over cutting-edge hardware.
-DSM 7.3 remains the most polished NAS operating system available, and the platform's integration capabilities are unmatched.
+Choose Synology if your business values software maturity, ecosystem stability, and proven reliability over newer hardware.
+DSM 7.4 is among the most polished NAS operating systems available, with deeper business tool integration than most current competitors.

 Consider alternatives if you need modern hardware features (10GbE, NPU, newer CPUs), want better price-to-performance ratios, or are starting fresh without existing Synology investments.

-For the right organization, Synology delivers exceptional value despite premium pricing and aging hardware.
-The key lies in understanding whether DSM's software advantages outweigh the hardware compromises.
+For the right organization, Synology delivers solid value despite premium pricing and older hardware.
+The decision comes down to whether DSM's software depth and ecosystem stability outweigh the hardware trade-offs for your specific workload.

 Our Rating: 4/5 Stars